Online Licensed Clinical Social Worker Degree Program Info

 Licensed clinical social workers may wish to pursue further education in social work by obtaining either a Ph.D. in Clinical Social Work or a Doctorate in Social Work (DSW).
 There is no substantial difference between these two doctoral degrees.
 Both may lead to either academic or professional positions.
 However, very few doctoral social work programs are offered online.

-Related to Online Licensed Clinical Social Worker (LCSW) Degree Program Information
+Related to Online Licensed Clinical Social Worker Degree Program Info

 - Recently Updated

 A licensed clinical social worker (LCSW) generally possesses a master's degree in social work and has passed a state licensing...